trishume/trishume.github.com/_posts/2017-12-29-fixing-my-keyboards-latency.md

   </video>
 </center>

 I also tested my Macbook keyboard, as well as a few older low speed USB Apple keyboards, and found that they had around 67ms[^fps] of end-to-end latency, measuring from when the switch was fully depressed while hitting the key as fast as I could.
-I suspect part of the reason for this is that these keyboards only poll at 8ms or 10ms intervals, whereas the [Teensy](https://www.pjrc.com/store/teensy32.html) in my custom keyboard polls every millisecond.
+I suspect part of the reason for this is that these keyboards only poll at 8ms and 10ms intervals according to USB Prober (an old Apple dev tool), whereas the [Teensy](https://www.pjrc.com/store/teensy32.html) in my custom keyboard polls every millisecond.
 According to Dan's post newer Apple external keyboards also poll at 1000hz.

+Note that the 700us main loop doesn't translate into 700us switch-to-USB latency, since the USB transfer is done asynchronously via DMA by the [Teensy](https://www.pjrc.com/store/teensy32.html)'s USB controller when it is polled, which happens at 1000hz.

 It's interesting that I used my keyboard for 3 years without noticing that it added 30ms of latency.
 I have a few guesses why: